Creative Ways to Recycle Your Fireplace Ashes from our Cary Chimney Company

 Each winter, millions of tons of rock salt are poured on roads across the country.
 While this is a quick fix for getting rid of ice on roads and walkways, it can have serious consequences for the environment.
 Rock salt builds up in the soil and kills plants, and irritates our pets’ sensitive paws.
 Excess rock salt even puts fish and other wildlife at risk when salt-contaminated run-off enters fresh waterways from storm drains.

 All this to say—if you have fireplace ashes, there are plenty of great reasons to use them to de-ice your driveway!
 This is because as wood turns to ash during the burning process, some of it converts into salts.
 However, wood ash salts do not carry the same environmental risks as rock salt.
 The next time your driveway is iced over, simply sprinkle some wood ash around, watch it melt, and rest assured that your landscape and pets will stay safe and healthy.

 Get Your Fireplace Inspected with our Cary Chimney Company

 Now that it’s fall, we’re sure you’re ready to open up your chimney for the new season!
 Before you do, make sure to schedule a chimney inspection with our Cary chimney contractors.
 We can’t wait to help make your chimney system clean, safe, and ready to go.
-To schedule a free estimate, click here.
+To schedule an estimate, click here.